Categorical structure in coherent theory of arithmetic: Conclusion and future directions

+In fact, a categorical approach to incompleteness was proposed and developed by Andr\'e Joyal in the 1970s through a series of unpublished notes and lectures; cf. the much later abstract~\citep{joyal2005godel}.
+This work is based on a notion of \emph{arithmetic universe}, which are pretopoi with parametrised lists objects.
+Further developments along this line include~\citet{maietti2003joyal,maietti2010joyal,RN543}, and more recently Joyal's original work has been fully written out in~\citet{van2020g}.

+The categorical framework of arithmetic universe is similar to the pr-coherent categories considered in this paper, where they are both categories with enough structures to interpret coherent arithmetic, but lack higher function types.
+A priori, our assumption is weaker than an arithmetic universe: We work with coherent categories instead of pretopoi, and we only ask for a PNO, or equivalently a parametrised list object over the terminal object, instead of all objects.

+However, it has been suggested to us by an anonymous referee that the initial pr-coherent category constructed in this paper is possible to have a close connection with the initial arithmetic universe constructed in~\citet{van2020g}.
+In fact, our category $\mc C[\T]$ does have coproducts, since we can remap two formulas $\varphi,\psi$ for them to only consist of even and odd numbers, respectively.
+With care, one can also see from the encoding of finite lists given in \Cref{sec:init} that $\mc C[\T]$ will also have parametrised list object.
+Hence, $\mc C[\T]$ will be a positive coherent category with parametrised list objects, and the only structure of an arithmetic universe possibly missing in $\mc C[\T]$ are effective quotients of equivalence relations. $\mc C[\T]$ indeed have some quotients of equivalence relations: If $R(x,y)$ is a \emph{complemented} equivalence relation on $\varphi(x)$, with complement $\qsi R(x,y)$, then the quotient $\varphi/R$ can be evidently constructed as the following formula,

+However, we fail to see how to construct general quotients.
+Thus, it would be interesting to investigate whether $\mc C[\T]$ is a pretopos, and if not, whether the effective completion of $\mc C[\T]$ (cf.~\citet[A3.3.10]{johnstone2002sketches}) coincides with the initial arithmetic universe.

-\subsection{Categorical Logic and Arithmetic}
+\subsection{Categorical logic and arithmetic}

-Finally, we want to stress the perspective of categorical logic.
-One of the most essential philosophy for categorical logic is that there is almost an \emph{equivalence} between theories and certain kinds of categories.
-For instance, through the syntactic category construction, we can associate a coherent category to each coherent (or full first-order) theory, and \emph{any} (small) coherent category will be the syntactic category of some theory (cf.~\cite{caramello2018theories}).
-This perspective on viewing theories as categories allows us to state and prove the initiality result for $\T$, and furthermore to provide a categorical analysis of the proof-theoretic properties of $\T$.
+Finally, we want to emphasise the perspective of categorical logic.
+One of the important message from categorical logic is that there is almost an \emph{equivalence} between theories in some fragment of logic with certain kinds of categories; cf.~\citet[D1.4]{johnstone2002sketches}.
+This perspective on viewing theories as categories allows one to state and prove the initiality result for $\T$, and furthermore to provide a categorical analysis of the proof-theoretic properties of $\T$.
 For a proof-theorist, category theory in this paper may be viewed as a language that organises different pieces of arguments in proof theory of arithmetic into a structured narrative.
 However, we expect much more applications of categorical logic, and topos theory in particular, to the logical study of arithmetic.